-We are very excited to offer our residents and family members a warm area to visit with one another for Winter and Spring!
+We are very pleased to offer our residents and family members an indoor, warm area to visit with one another for winter and spring!

 - Your visit length is 60 minutes unless otherwise specified in your email confirmation.
-Please do not be late; if you are late it will cut into your visit time.
+Please be on time to make the most of your visit.

 - Use the Lilacs Side Door Entrance.
-There will not be access through the front doors.
+There is no access through the front doors.

 - Please remain in your vehicle until no more than 5 minutes before your appointment time.
-Please wait at the side door, as you must be screened. – If staff is NOT present at check-in time, please call the front desk.
-We are trying to juggle multiple tasks and often get caught on a phone call or with a resident.
-Please refrain from sitting with the resident until you are checked in.
+Please wait at the side door, as you must be screened. – If staff is NOT present at check-in time, please call the front desk at 815-609-0669.
+We will be with you shortly.

-- You will be screened for a temperature & other symptoms prior to being seated, so please cancel your appointment if you are feeling ill.
-In addition, if you become ill within 3 days of your visit, you are required by IDPH to notify us by speaking with our RN Kathy.
+- If you become ill within 3 days of your visit, you are required by the Illinois Department of Public Health (IDPH) to notify us by speaking with our RN Kathy at Katherine@timbersofshorewood.com.

-- We will notify you when your time is up or if your time is extended due to a cancellation.
+- We will notify you when your time is up, or if your time can be extended due to a cancellation.

-- IF YOU HAVE TO CANCEL YOUR APPOINTMENT ON THE DAY OF, PLEASE CALL THE FRONT DESK TO NOTIFY THEM OF YOUR CANCELLATION.
+- IF YOU HAVE TO CANCEL YOUR APPOINTMENT ON THE SAME DAY, PLEASE CALL THE FRONT DESK RIGHT AWAY at 815-609-0669.

-- To continue to keep the residents and staff safe, these visits will be supervised by a staff member from inside The Lilacs Community Room for the entire visit.
+- To continue to keep the residents and staff safe, the entire visit will be supervised by a staff member from inside the Lilacs Community Room.